camwestwood/xapi/generic/post.md

     The <b>ip-address</b> is used to identify the client's IP address.
 An IPv4 address is recommended.<br/>
     The <b>version</b> extension is recommended, and identifies the version of the Jisc xAPI profile found on the ReadMe page.
 	<br/>
-    The <b>courseArea</b> extension is recommended, and identifies umbrella course/parent area by its home page URI.
+    The <b>courseArea</b> extension is recommended, and identifies umbrella course/parent area by its UDD Module Instance ID or VLE Module ID.
 More information can be found on the <a href="vocabulary.md#umbrella-course-area">vocabularies page</a>.</td>
 		</tr>
 </table>